-This workshop is for poets who have written, or are writing, a collection of poems.
-In this two-hour seminar to be held on 7 September at the Moe Library in Moe, Gippsland, Victoria, the presenter will will show you how to review, edit, punctuate and collate your poems for a perfect poetry book.
+This 2.5 hour workshop is for poets who have written, or are writing, a collection of poems.
+The presenter will teach you the steps of reviewing, editing, punctuating and collating your poems, for a self-published poetry book.

 But there are rules that you can use to edit the words, punctuation and layout of your poems to make sure your poetry ‘speaks’ to your audience in exactly the right way.
 That is, to make sure your readers understand and, importantly, feel what you want them to feel, during and after reading your poems.

-Note: using our ‘RAM & UFO method’ will enable you to edit your own poems to make them as perfect as possible.
-However, if you intend to publish a poem or book of poems, after you have self-edited your poem/s, you’ll need to hire an editor who specialises in editing poetry to copy edit your poem or book of poems.
+Note: using the UFO-RAM method will enable you to edit your own poems to make them as perfect as possible.
+If you intend to self-publish a poetry book, after you have self-edited your poems, you will need to hire an editor who specialises in editing poetry, to edit or proofread the manuscript.